eatdrinkhealthy/edh-app/README.md

 The intended MVP feature set is not complete.
 Eat Drink Healthy is now occasionally maintained as a side project.

-> NOTE: A test / staging version of this application can be found on <a href="https://edh-app-staging.herokuapp.com/" target="_blank" rel="noopener noreferrer">Heroku</a>.
+> NOTE: A test / staging version of this application can be found on [Heroku](https://edh-app-staging.herokuapp.com/).
 The browser must be given access to location (and sometimes reloaded) to be able to center the map based on current location.

 ## Installation
 * [Install meteor](https://www.meteor.com/install) (OSX / Linux): `curl https://install.meteor.com/ | sh`